personalaiexchange/PAIX/README.md

 ## ✨ What is PAIX?

-**PAIX is an open email protocol that standardizes how personal AIs connect, communicate, and act on behalf of individuals.**
+**PAIX is an open email protocol that standardizes how personal AIs connect, communicate, and act — on behalf of individuals, and with others.**
-It doesn’t define the format of the content — it defines the logic of interaction.
+It doesn’t define the content inside the message — it defines how messages are sent, received, verified, and processed across a shared interface.

-PAIX turns email into a shared interface between:
+PAIX turns email into a universal communication layer between:

 * Individuals
 * Their personal AIs (AI twins)
 * Services and providers
+* **Other people’s personal AIs**

-PAIX works where email already works — making it the simplest, most universal way to bootstrap AI-native communication between people and services.
+It works anywhere email works — making it the most practical and universal path into the agentic internet.

 ---

 ## 🧠 Why PAIX?

-The internet wasn’t built for AI agents.
-Today, personal AIs interact with services by:
+The internet wasn’t designed for autonomous agents.
+Today, personal AIs must either:

-* **Scraping websites** — brittle and error-prone
+* **Scrape web pages** — fragile, duplicative, not scalable
-* **Using APIs** — rare in consumer apps and costly to implement
+* **Use APIs** — rare in consumer services, expensive to build and maintain

 **PAIX offers a better way:**

-* ✅ **Universal** — email already exists everywhere
+* ✅ **Universal** — works with any email-compatible service
-* ✅ **User-controlled** — no reliance on third-party APIs
+* ✅ **User-controlled** — people (not platforms) initiate and manage relationships
-* ✅ **Gradual adoption** — works today, evolves over time
+* ✅ **Gradual adoption** — services can do nothing, recognize, or automate
+* ✅ **Agent-ready** — built for AI-to-AI communication under human supervision
-* ✅ **Agent-ready** — AIs can initiate and manage interactions, with human oversight
+* ✅ **Interpersonal** — AIs can talk to other people’s AIs, not just services

 ---